Directed Self-Placement

 • Topical Seminars - for students who need or want to apply their writing to explore scholarly areas of interest.

-The three kinds of Academic Inquiry Seminars have the same learning objectives and meet the same requirements, but they each foster academic writing in a different environment.
+ALL three kinds of Academic Inquiry Seminars have the same learning objectives and meet the same requirements, but they each foster academic writing in a different environment.

-The seminar’s defining feature is its small size: with enrollment limited to 16 or fewer students, every Academic Inquiry Seminar promotes active engagement and discussion, allows students to learn from one another, and offers a vigorous introduction to academic inquiry.
+The Academic Inquiry Seminar's defining feature is its small size: with enrollment limited to 16 or fewer students, every Academic Inquiry Seminar promotes active engagement and discussion, allows students to learn from one another, and offers a vigorous introduction to academic inquiry.
 Academic Inquiry Seminars have a topic of study, consistent with CWRU’s general education mission, and they also involve instruction in academic writing.
 In addition to the Topical Seminars, CWRU also offers Foundations Seminars and Seminars for Non-Native Speakers of English, which are designed to provide more direct writing support to students who need more experience and/or confidence in writing at the college level.

 Topical Seminars have a topic of study, consistent with the Writing Program’s general education mission, but they also involve instruction in academic writing.
 These Seminars have a variety of topics.
 The majority of first-year students take a Topical Seminar.